 - Enrollment: The University continues its emphasis on enrollment growth and the pieces necessary to make that happen.
-We continue to experience strong increases in applications, well above the national average, and seek to yield ever more qualified and capable students. - Academic Progress Rate: The University anticipates a clean reaffirmation in 2022, and has developed a Quality Enhancement Plan designed to improve the University's Academic Progress Rate.
-The program leverages student peer expertise in several ways as means to stimulating academic success, maturing campus academic culture, and focusing faculty on critical learning experiences and students' methods of learning.
-This is one of multiple efforts where we focus on the quality of the freshman year and how to support our freshman as they transition to achieving university students. - Time to Degree: We continue with Complete College America's 15 to Finish drive and have realigned our summer offerings around getting students back on track.
-We continue to press on critical curricular pathways to ensure that prerequisites are appropriate and not unnecessary or incidental blockers to progression.
-We're implementing a multi-year course rotation and consistently manage academic schedules by student-curricular demand to facilitate on-track progress.
-Our time to degree measure for an engineering school is currently approximately 4.1 years compared to typical engineering colleges with a 4.5-year time to degree completion measure. - Degrees Awarded: Our mission culminates in graduating highly skilled technology leaders.
-All our initiatives emphasis on enrollment, increased transfer agreements, industry-relevant curriculum, and enhanced student services-drive toward growth in degrees awarded and economic impact. - Senior Capstone Showcase: Our unique, multidisciplinary senior capstone sequence provides students with an industry-sponsored project in which they work closely with the client on requirements, development, prototypes, and presentation.
-The growth in the quality of this program and industry sponsorships continues to provide opportunities for our students to succeed in terms of employment, internships, salary earned, and a range of partnerships with the University.
+We continue to experience strong increases in applications, well above the national average, and seek to yield ever more qualified and capable students. - Academic Progress Rate: This is one of multiple efforts where we focus on the quality of the freshman year and how to support our freshman as they transition to achieving university students. - Time to Degree: We continue to press on critical curricular pathways to ensure that prerequisites are appropriate and not unnecessary or incidental blockers to progression. - Degrees Awarded: Our mission culminates in graduating highly skilled technology leaders.
+All our initiatives emphasis on enrollment, increased transfer agreements, industry-relevant curriculum, and enhanced student services-drive toward growth in degrees awarded and economic impact.